pascalegeday/Pewlett_Hackard_Analysis/README.md

 # Pewlett_Hackard_Analysis
-Analysis of Current Employees for Company  - Using SQL
+Analysis of Current Employees for Company  - SQL